Bank Holiday delivery & collection

 Migraine aura without headache

-Some people experience the migraine aura symptoms described above, but don’t have a headache afterwards.
+Some people experience the migraine aura symptoms, but don’t have a headache afterwards.
 This is known as migraine aura without headache, or a “silent” migraine.

 Chronic migraine